Skip to main content

 What are your values?

-Designers come from all types of backgrounds.
-We encourage lived experience from other disciplines and practices, and we support students who are not formally trained in design.
-DSI is interested in connecting with potential students and collaborators who find resonance with our goals and pedagogy, and also have an investment in communities, our planet, and beyond!
+Designers come from different kinds of backgrounds and experiences.
+We encourage students to draw on lived experience from other disciplines and practices, and we support those who are not formally trained in design.
+DSI is interested in connecting with potential students and collaborators who share our goals and pedagogy, and who also have a passion for investing in communities, our planet, and beyond.

 When we design our curriculum, we reflect on the history and legacy of the global and economic structures that define our current world.
-We adjust our curriculum to respond to needs and changes, and we continually reflect on ways to improve our curriculum and grow social design as a practice.
+We adjust our curriculum to respond to evolving needs and changes, and we continually reflect on ways to improve it and grow social design as a practice.

 We are also a diverse group of pioneering practitioners passionate about design, development, policy, health, media, art, tech, government, gaming, research, business strategy, activism, and innovation.